microsoftgraph/group-membership-management/README.md

     1. . ./Set-AppConfigurationManagedIdentityRoles.ps1
     2. Set-AppConfigurationManagedIdentityRoles  -SolutionAbbreviation "<SolutionAbbreviation>" `
                                                 -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
-                                                -FunctionAppName "<SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-JobTrigger" `
                                                 -AppConfigName "<SolutionAbbreviation>-appConfig-<EnvironmentAbbreviation>" `
                                                 -Verbose

-- The above is an example for `JobTrigger`.
-Please update FunctionAppName and run the script for other functions as well.

 ### Creating synchronization jobs for source groups